VilmaVaquita/The-Moon-is-sinking/README.md

 If you can't contribute in other ways, even just playing the game and sharing it with friends will help Vaquitas.

-Development is currently organized via Trello, but if you want to contributed by programming you having a Github will help.
+Development is currently organized via Trello, but if you want to contributed by programming having a Github account will help.

 Chat with us at [freenode](http://freenode.org) #vilmavaquita